hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 - Any mixture with Student-t copula will greatly decrease the speed for fitting.

-- Mixed copulas generally gives the best result in terms of max likelihood across all copulas we provide.
+- Mixed copulas generally give the best result in terms of max likelihood across all copulas we provide.

 Research Notebooks
 ##################